open-telemetry/oteps/text/0000-unseal-spancontext.md

 The topic was briefly discussed in https://github.com/open-telemetry/opentelemetry-specification/pull/244 ("Fix" contradictory wording in SpanContext spec).
-Before this PR the specification contained the following sentence that directly contradicted the requirement that a SpanContext should be final (that requirement was there too):
+Before this PR, the specification contained the following sentence that directly contradicted the requirement that a SpanContext should be final (that requirement was there too):

 > `SpanContext` is represented as an interface, in order to be serializable into a wider variety of trace context wire formats.